ErikFW/Splunk-Query-Repository/README.md

 # Splunk-Query-Repository
-A repository of Splunk Ssearches
+A repository of Splunk Searches